kubestellar/kubestellar/USER-GUIDE.md

 nginx-deployment   3/3     3            3           8m37s
 ```

-Also, check that the pods are running in the florin edge clusters:
+Also, check that the pods are running in the florin edge cluster:

 ```console
 KUBECONFIG=$florin_kubeconfig kubectl -n commonstuff get pods